 Hot weather!

-As the weather is starting to warm up, think about how your birds will be affected by heat … most birds will enjoy a nice sunbathe, but excess heat can be harmful.
+As the weather warms up, consider how heat will affect your birds.
+While most birds will enjoy a nice sunbathe, excessive heat can be harmful.

 How hot is too hot?

 The ideal environmental temperature for most birds is 17°C to 25°C (63°F to 77°F).
-Above 25°C, birds start to become affected and start to make adaptations to cope with the heat.
-Above 30°C (86°F) birds are significantly affected and will show signs of severe heat stress.
-In extreme circumstances this can make your birds very unwell or even kill them!
+Above 25°C, birds begin to feel the effects and adapt to cope with the heat.
+Above 30°C (86°F), birds are significantly affected and will show signs of severe heat stress.
+In extreme circumstances, this can make your birds very unwell or even kill them!

 How do birds adapt to get rid of excess heat?

-Chickens don't have sweat glands, and getting rid of excess heat can be tricky.
+Chickens don't have sweat glands, making it tricky for them to get rid of excess heat.
 They rely on the respiratory system to blow off excess heat, of course birds have to be different….they do a special type of panting called a gular flutter, which is a rapid movement of the throat to increase air movement, which helps to get rid of excess heat.

-Body heat is generated by metabolism, (there are other factors involved) but simplistically, it kind of makes sense that to reduce heat production, birds will eat less and produce less eggs.
+Body heat is generated by metabolism (there are other factors involved), but simplistically, it makes sense that reducing heat production would lead birds to eat less and produce fewer eggs.

 Chicken enjoying the sunshine!